RStudio: Licensing model

 The RStudio integrated development environment (IDE) is available with the GNU Affero General Public License version 3.
 The AGPL v3 is an open source license that guarantees the freedom to share the code.

 RStudio Desktop and RStudio Server are both available in free and fee-based (commercial) editions.
 OS support depends on the format/edition of the IDE.
 Prepackaged distributions of RStudio Desktop are available for Windows, macOS, and Linux.
 RStudio Server and Server Pro run on Debian, Ubuntu, Red Hat Linux, CentOS, openSUSE and SLES.

-Overview and History
+Overview and history

 The RStudio IDE is partly written in the C++ programming language and uses the Qt framework for its graphical user interface.
 The bigger percentage of the code is written in Java.
 JavaScript is also used.

 Work on the RStudio IDE started around December 2010, and the first public beta version (v0.92) was officially announced in February 2011.
 Version 1.0 was released on 1 November 2016.
 Version 1.1 was released on 9 October 2017.

-In April 2018, RStudio PBC (at the time RStudio, Inc.) announced that it will provide operational and infrastructure support to Ursa Labs in support of the Labs focus on building a new data science runtime powered by Apache Arrow.

-In April 2019, RStudio PBC (at the time RStudio, Inc.) released a new product, the RStudio Job Launcher.
-The Job Launcher is an adjunct to RStudio Server.
-The launcher provides the ability to start processes within various batch processing systems (e.g. Slurm) and container orchestration platforms (e.g. Kubernetes).
-This function is only available in RStudio Server Pro (fee-based application).

-Packages

-In addition to the RStudio IDE, RStudio PBC and its employees develop, maintain, and promote a number of R packages.
-These include: